ize-G/alx-system/README.md

-The folder houses all the projects for the Shell Permissions Project
+This directory contains all the projects for the shell redirection project